slapxxi/misc/vocabulary/vocabulary-tree.md

     - put to use
     - make use of
     - useful
-      - helpful
-      - expedient [put in order]
+      - expedient *useful for particular purpose*
         - inexpedient
   - avail
   - exploit